yext/answers-search-ui/README.md

 })
 ```

-## Custom Direct Answer Card
+## Creating a Custom Direct Answer Card

-You can customize the look and behavior of your DirectAnswer, you can create a custom Direct Answer card.
+You can customize the look and behavior of your Direct Answer by creating a custom Direct Answer card.

-A custom Direct Answer card is given the directAnswer data from the query, the same data the built-in component
+A custom Direct Answer card is given the same data as the built-in card.
-operates on.
-That object will look something like the below:
+That data will look something like the below:

 ```js
 {